azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 ## Wrap-Up

-Congratulations, you have deployed a full-blown application to Kubernetes with a SQL running inside the cluster.
+Congratulations, you have deployed a full-blown application to Kubernetes with a SQL server running inside the cluster.
 As you might guess, there are a few things now that need to be adjusted.
 E.g. we added some of the configuration settings - even worse, passwords! - "hard-coded" to manifest files.
 Also the endpoint configuration for the UI has been baked into the image.
 In the next challenge, we will adress these issues by using Kubernetes `ConfigMaps` and `Secrets`.